-Background: Angiotensin Converting Enzyme 2 (ACE2) is primarily involved in the maturation of angiotensin.
-It also represents the main receptor for the Severe Acute Respiratory Syndrome coronavirus 2 (SARS-CoV-2) that caused the serious epidemics COVID-19.
-Available evidence indicates that at the cell membrane ACE2 can form heteromeric complexes with other membrane proteins, including the amino acid transporter B0AT1 and G Protein-Coupled Receptors (GPCR).
+Background: Angiotensin-converting enzyme 2 (ACE2) is primarily involved in the maturation of angiotensin.
+It also represents the main receptor for the Severe Acute Respiratory Syndrome coronavirus 2 (SARS-CoV-2) that caused a serious epidemic COVID-19.
+Available evidence indicates that at the cell membrane, ACE2 can form heteromeric complexes with other membrane proteins, including the amino acid transporter B0 AT1 and G protein-coupled receptors (GPCR).

-Method: By using established docking and molecular dynamics procedures, the reshaping of monomer was explored in silico to predict possible heterodimeric structures between ACE2 and GPCR, such as angiotensin and bradykinin receptors.
-The associated possible changes in binding affinity between the viral RBD and ACE2 when in the heteromeric complexes were also estimated.
+Methods: By using established docking and molecular dynamics procedures, the reshaping of monomer was explored in silico to predict possible heterodimeric structures between ACE2 and GPCR, such as angiotensin and bradykinin receptors.
+The associated possible changes in the binding affinity between the viral RBD and ACE2 when in the heteromeric complexes were also estimated.

 Results and Conclusion: The results provided support to the hypothesis that the heteromerization state of ACE2 may modulate its affinity to the viral RBD.
 If experimentally confirmed, ACE2 heteromerization may contribute to explain the observed differences in susceptibility to virus infection among individuals and to devise new therapeutic opportunities.

 Angiotensin-converting enzyme 2, protein-protein interactions, heteromers, coronavirus, docking, molecular modeling.